This information is written for anyone who has:

 Do ask for advice about contraception.
 It is a good idea to avoid getting pregnant again too soon after an episode of postpartum psychosis.

-No – but some women will be referred to Children & Families Social Services:
+No – but some women will be referred to Children and Families Social Services:

 If this happens, you may worry that people think that you cannot care for your baby.
 This is not usually the case.
 The referral and assessment are done to make sure that you get the support you need from family, friends and professionals.
 It is also done to make sure there is safe plan for your baby, if you become too unwell to care for him/her.
 Any referral to social services should be discussed with you (unless you are too unwell).
 See our page on Safeguarding Children.